-Three key criteria will be used to identify STA topics:
+Three key criteria will be used to identify short course topics:

-- 1. The proposed course topics are in line with the AIP - 2.
+- 1. The proposed course topics are in line with the Partnerships for Recovery strategy and/or the Comprehensive Strategic Partnership - 2.
 The course is in line with Indonesian government development plans and priorities - 3.
 The course is in line with the Australian national interest